 Raffles are referred to as lotteries in gambling law, and there are rules around how they can be run and who can run them.
 In some circumstances a licence may be needed before a lottery can be promoted.

 What’s more, lotteries can only be run for good causes, rather than for private or commercial gain.

-Young explained: “Most of the schemes we are aware of have been operated as free draws or prize competitions, which are not caught as gambling under gambling laws.
+Young explained, in an interview to Sportwettenanbieter Neu: “Most of the schemes we are aware of have been operated as free draws or prize competitions, which are not caught as gambling under gambling laws.